Dengue Fever

 Active

-This event envelope contains reports on Dengue in Hong Kong.
+This event envelope contains reports on dengue in Brazil.

 Source: BEACON - View Full Report